 Deleting the Firefox preference file can help remove the changes you have made to your Firefox using the configuration editor.

-Firefox has a tutorial to delete the preference files.
+Firefox has a tutorial on deleting the preference files.

 The Refresh feature restores Firefox to its default state while saving your essential information.
 It will reset preferences and remove other customizations, including added extensions and themes.

-A user.js is a configuration file for Mozilla Firefox that can help you harden Firefox’s settings, and make it more private and secure.
-Here are some recommended user.js Templates:
+A user.js is basically a configuration file for Mozilla Firefox that can be used to harden Firefox’s settings all at once.

-To install the user.js file on your Firefox browser, just copy the user.js file you have downloaded to the current user profile directory, which can be found here:
+To install the user.js file on your Firefox browser, just copy the user.js file to the current user profile directory, which can be found by going to

 Firefox Privacy Add-ons